-Milestone Develop Knowledge Authoring

-Name: Environment, Versions 1-4

-Milestone Software

-Туре

-Applicable Phases 1-4, with incremental

-Phases enhancement in each phase

-Known Terminology Management Environment

-Dependencies Profile Management Environment

-Terminology File Repository

-Profile File Repository

-Terminology Auth.
-Process Governance

-Profile Authoring Process Governance

-Model mgmt and authoring environment

-Model Repository

-Model Authoring Process Governance

-- Milestone: Declarative representations of workflows and care processes using sharable Medical Knowledge Models, Versions 1-4 - Overview: Workflow and process models (functional clinical models) are the target of this effort in order to enable and foster the sharing of clinical processes among care institutions more accurately, easily, and quickly.
+- part of the tooling allowing Milestone Develop Knowledge Authoring developers to specify and Environment, Versions 1-4 Name: configure models of data, Milestone Software events, orders, etc. within their Туре applications.
+The authoring Applicable Phases 1-4, with incremental environment will: Phases enhancement in each phase Known Terminology Management Environment - Allow for the creation of new Dependencies Profile Management Environment models in a variety of Terminology File Repository knowledge areas Profile File Repository - Support different types of Terminology Auth.
+Process Governance Profile Authoring Process Governance users Model mgmt and authoring environment - Support the full artifact Model Repository lifecycle governance Model Authoring Process Governance - Elaboration of this work will Comments: continue in subsequent phases - Milestone: Declarative representations of workflows and care processes using sharable Medical Knowledge Models, Versions 1-4 - Overview: Workflow and process models (functional clinical models) are the target of this effort in order to enable and foster the sharing of clinical processes among care institutions more accurately, easily, and quickly.
 Models developed using industry standard formalisms, such as Business Process Modeling Notation (BPMN) can be constrained by use of process patterns and style guidance to promote portability and sharability.